French language in Morocco

 French and Arabic coexist in Moroccan administration and business.

 French is one of the languages spoken in Morocco.
-The use of French is a colonial legacy of the French protectorate (1912–1956).
-French has no officially recognised status in Morocco, but is often used for business, diplomacy, and government, serving as a lingua franca with non-Moroccans and non-Arabs.
+The use of French is a colonial legacy of the French protectorate (1912–1956) when it served as a lingua franca with non-Moroccans and non-Arabs.
+French has no officially recognised status in Morocco, but is sometimes used for business, diplomacy, and government.
 Aleya Rouchdy, author of Language Contact and Language Conflict in Arabic, said that "For all practical purposes, French is used as a second language."
-Circa 2021, the influence of French has been challenged by that of English.
-Nevertheless, as of 2010, French continues to serve as a means of bridging the country "not only to Europe but also to Francophone Africa.".
+As of 2010, French continued to serve as a means of bridging the country "not only to Europe but also to Francophone Africa".
+Since 2021, the influence of French has significantly declined in Morocco in favour of English.

 Estimates of French speakers in Morocco vary by sources.
 According to the Organisation internationale de la Francophonie, 33% of Moroccans spoke French in 2007, 13.5% being fully francophone (fluent speakers) and 19.5% partially francophone.